Written by Liam and Aoife!

 Hi.
 I’m Liam.
 Aoife is my little sister.
 This is the second last of our twelve episode blog series about the crazy and scary things that happened to us last summer when the Story Thief whirled into our lives.

 The mysterious and magical Story Thief steals writer’s stories if they don’t write them down or tell them quickly enough.
 It has a giant ledger on its back where it writes the stolen stories before hiding them away in its secret library.

 Our writer Dad’s books weren’t getting published so he tried to win a great story idea from the Thief.
 He did its three story challenges, but got an answer wrong so the Thief won all our Dad’s stories.
 But memories are stories too and Thief started taking his memories as well.

 We summoned the Thief and agreed to do its Story Challenges to win back Dad’s stories and memories.
 Thanks to the advice from Irish kids’ fiction writers we managed to complete the Challenges.
 The Story Thief agreed to return our Dad’s memories and stories, but told us to bring him to our library before 4pm.
 How could we do that?
 Our Dad didn’t remember anyone.
 Couldn’t even speak.
-He was in a secure room in a hospital.
-Our Mum didn’t believe in the Story Thief and refused to let us visit him.
+He was in a secure ward in a hospital.
+Plus our Mum didn’t believe in the Story Thief and refused to let us visit him.

 I opened my eyes to that same nauseous feeling of being suddenly out of place, like being walloped in the tummy by a heavyweight boxer.
 I got my bearings.
 We were on the ground at the back of our library, right in the middle of the kids’ section.
 Dad was lying on a cushioned bench beside us, the book still rising and falling on his chest.